The 6 Types of Threads the Pros Use for Machine Embroidery

 6. Nylon Thread

-The primary reason why professionals don’t recommend nylon threads is that it gets scorched from exposure to high heat.
+The primary reason why professionals don’t recommend nylon threads is that it gets scorched from exposure to higher temperature.
 The bonded nylon thread is the top-rated type of nylon that is used in the industry to decorate heavy-duty stuff.
 Nylon thread is highly invisible and is ideal to use in appliques, custom embroidered patches and quits.

 Get The Best Custom Patches Today.
 Check Our Quotes.